krishaamer/green-filter-research/research/literature/design.md

 -   @nilssonRoadAcceptanceAttitude2016 “The road to acceptance: Attitude change before and after the implementation of a congestion tax” **(Need access!)**
+-   @wiraniEvaluationContinuedUse2022 students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.
 -   @BERGER2022134716 **(Need access!)**
 -   @SupportCleanEnergy2022
 -   @climatiqClimatiqCarbonEmissions2023 Automate GHG emission